-Backlinks may be the most critical and least popular topic in SEO.
+Backlinks may be the least popular topic in SEO, but they are a critical component in how to grow organic search.
 Google and other search engines place a significant priority on high quality niche backlinks, which have a high domain authority.
 Some sites may stay at the top of SERP despite weak content and poor SEO if they have enough high-quality backlinks.

 However, many digital marketers still ignore this technique because it is also one of the hardest things to implement.
 As part of your overall SEO plan, you should have a backlink strategy.

 The essential part of this work goes back to the need for valuable SEO content.
 If you want your best chance at earning highly relevant backlinks, create the very best content available for your preferred keywords.

 Other tactics include finding regular opportunities to guest post on sites in your industry and using sites like HARO (Help a Reporter Out) to get your name out in other publications.

 Failing to provide adequate metadata for images is another place where marketers are failing to get the most out of their content.
 The image title and alt tags are indexed by search engines.
 This means that adequately labeled images can be found through image search and add to the overall ranking of the page in text search.

 Start with the naming convention.
 Your keyword can be included in your image name as well as the alt text and caption.
 Just be careful to use relevant images and not resort to keyword stuffing in your image tags.

 It would be a shame to do everything else right and still receive poor search results due to something as mundane as site load speed.
 However, this often overlooked factor impacts the way your site is indexed.